9aia/thal/pm/BACKLOG.md

 - Lower every username comparison
 ---
 - Fix "Try again" after cookie issue resolved in the database
+---
+- Replace web modal API

 ## Enhancements

-- Add option to copy message
 - Improve chat loading by rendering the skeleton on the backend and the message on the client
   - Improve chat loading and error state fallbacks
 - ---